Douglas

 Is Douglas safe?

-Detailed crime statistics are not available for Douglas in this dataset.
-As an indirect indicator, the suburb scores decile 8 on the IRSD index of relative disadvantage, above 70% of Australian suburbs nationally, and 65.9% of homes are owned outright, both consistent with a settled, low-disadvantage area.
+Detailed crime statistics are not available for Douglas at this locality level.
+As a broader indicator, the suburb scores decile 8 on IRSD, placing it above the national median for low disadvantage, and 0 residents are recorded as needing daily assistance, consistent with a stable, low-stress rural area.

 Is Douglas good for property investment?